dorko-dorkus/Card_Consolodator/README.md

 For details on how user data is handled see [PRIVACY_POLICY.md](./PRIVACY_POLICY.md).
 If a security incident occurs refer to our [BREACH_RESPONSE_PLAN.md](./BREACH_RESPONSE_PLAN.md).
 The [compliance](./compliance) directory contains the current SAQ A Questionnaire and Attestation of Compliance PDFs, version-controlled for audit purposes.

+### AML and transaction monitoring

+The backend logs every purchase to the `transactions` table via `app/aml.py`.
+Transactions over `AML_THRESHOLD` (default AUD 10,000) automatically generate a suspicious matter report entry in the AML log for review.
+This simple monitoring framework aligns with AUSTRAC guidance for ongoing customer due diligence.